-When requesting the assistance of a law student, please be aware of the Law School’s academic schedule.
-Students have exams in December and in early May.
-It is best to submit projects at the beginning of the semester (late-August for the fall semester) or (mid-January for the spring semester).
-We cannot guarantee student availability for any project.
-The best pro bono opportunities for law students are either semester or year-long projects that require a consistent time commitment of 3-6 hours a week.
-Short-term research and writing projects that can be done remotely in conjunction with either a pending case or other advocacy work also work well.
+Before requesting the assistance of a law student volunteer, be aware of the Law School’s academic schedule.
+Law students have exams in December and May.
+Therefore, it is best to submit projects at the beginning of the semester (late-August for the fall semester or mid-January for the spring semester).
+The Pro Bono Program cannot guarantee student availability for any project.
+Pro bono projects that are either a semester or year-long, and which require a consistent time commitment of 3-6 hours a week work best.
+Short-term research and writing projects that can be done remotely are also attractive to students.

 To ensure that your experience with your student volunteer is as positive and productive as possible, the Pro Bono Program offers the following tips for effective supervision.

 - Schedule an initial meeting with the student(s) to clarify your expectations for the project.
 This discussion should include all relevant deadlines, expectations for professionalism, and appropriate attire, and office policies/ procedures.
 It is helpful to give the student(s) assignments in writing.

 - Include your volunteer in case-related activities—particularly meetings with clients, witnesses, or opposing counsel.